icgrp/systolic_page_placer/README.md

 - Run `make rtl` to create the RTL for the systolic placer and the testbench.
 - Run `make bit` to create the bitstream for the RTL simulation or Versal accelerator.
 - Run `make rtlsim` to run the RTL simulation of the systolic placer, and validate the trace.
-- Run `make diff` to compare the trace files between the behavioral simulation and the RTL simulation.
+- Run `make diff_trace` to compare the trace files between the behavioral simulation and the RTL simulation.
 - Run `make route pysim` to route the design placed by the behavioral simulator.
 - Run `make route rtlsim` to route the design placed by the RTL simulator.
 - Run `make vtr` to place and route the benchmark blif with VTR.